nvs/gem/doc/building-the-map.md

     gem.lua`.
 This will take the base version of the map (`share/base/gem.w3x` in the default case) and place a copy within the temporary directory: `tmp/gem.w3x`.
 This is the file that will be used to build the map.
-Note that the `prepare` command is destructive and will overwrite an existing `tmp/gem.w3x` file.
+Note that the 'prepare' command is destructive and will overwrite an existing `tmp/gem.w3x` file.
 08. Load constants into the map with the following command: `bin/map constants gem.lua`.
 This uses GrimEx (which is included in the repository).